eduguet/shlime/readme.md

+## SHLIME Addition: In order to run, depreciate ipywidgets to 7.4.2 in terminal then run ##

 # Fooling LIME and SHAP: Adversarial Attacks on Post hoc Explanation Methods

 This is the code for our paper, "Fooling LIME and SHAP: Adversarial Attacks on Post hoc Explanation Methods."